michel-kraemer/sudocle/README.md

 ## What does “Sudocle” mean?

-The name *Sudoko* is an abbreviation of the Japanese expression “Sūji wa dokushin ni kagiru” (数字は独身に限る), which can be translated to “the digits must be single” [[Wikipedia](https://en.wikipedia.org/wiki/Sudoku)]. *Sūji* means *digits*.
+The name *Sudoku* is an abbreviation of the Japanese expression “Sūji wa dokushin ni kagiru” (数字は独身に限る), which can be translated to “the digits must be single” [[Wikipedia](https://en.wikipedia.org/wiki/Sudoku)]. *Sūji* means *digits*.